 Resilience is managing balance: between your stress and fear and finding your creativity and determination.
 It’s really important that we give ourselves time for the difficult feelings when you’re faced with an ongoing difficulty, or a challenge that sometimes feels insurmountable.

-Earlier this year I spoke publicly in a podcast interview with Bev Roberts, (Living Fabulously with Bev), about my journey of recovery after surgery in 2012 to remove a tumour from my within my spinal cord.
+Earlier this year I spoke publicly in a podcast interview with Bev Roberts (Living Fabulously with Bev), about my journey of recovery after surgery in 2012 to remove a tumour from within my spinal cord.

 I am often encouraging clients to take risks and reveal vulnerabilities in order to find their own personal strengths.
 This story was about mine.

 I didn’t know what the outcome of the operation would be.
 The big question was: would I be able to walk again.
 And I do now, in a certain way, after an arduous, challenging and lengthy journey, learning to move my body and walk again – from scratch.
 The tumour and the operation itself have left me with partial paralysis from my chest down and chronic neuropatic pain.

 My spinal cord nerve fibers were really messed up by the tumour.
 It damaged my spine from the 3rd vertebrae (C3) to that bump at shoulder level where the neck meets the back (T3).
 In some places my spinal cord tissue is paper-thin.
 These damaged nerve fibers send bizarre signals to pain centers in my neck, shoulders, hands, legs and back.
 The left side of my body is stronger and holds up my right side.
 The right side of my body has much more physical sensation than the left side.
 I don’t quite know where my feet are most of the time.

 Balancing is a problem.
 So I have learnt to (almost) fall with great style.
 But only after a number of more successful ‘fails’ – my left hand doesn’t bend the way it used to as a result of numerous surprise heavy landings.